vespersolutionspk18/accurixerp/TRADEMARK_POLICY.md

 ## Logo and Trademark Policy

-The brand name accurix and the logo are trademarks of Integra Strategy Pvt.
+The brand name accurix and the logo are trademarks of Frappe Technologies Pvt.
 Ltd.

 ### Introduction

-Integra Strategy Pvt.
+Frappe Technologies Pvt.
 Ltd. (Frappe) owns and oversees the trademarks for the accurix name and logos.
 We have developed this trademark usage policy with the following goals in mind:

 - We’d like to make it easy for anyone to use the accurix name or logo for community-oriented efforts that help spread and improve accurix.
 - We’d like to make it clear how accurix-related businesses and projects can (and cannot) use the accurix name and logo.